matthewc0913/sep11-freedom-project/blog/entry02.md

 While working on the website I also on vacation in Florida for Christmas.
 I had to manage time doing this, time with family, time relaxing.
 So I set curtain days to tinker with my tool.
 The rest of the days in Florida can be with family or relaxing the hot weather.
 I use [Google Calender](https://calendar.google.com/calendar/u/0/r) to know what days I should be working on my FP.
 With this scheduling I will learn more about my website and had fun in Flordia with my family.
 Now I have learned to balance time to do certain things.

 ### Organization
 I have always been a unorganized person.
 But for school and mostly for this computer I have learned to have organized my tabs into folders to each class.
+This way I can focus on one class at a time.
+Shifting my focus on to one class can make me more absorbed in the lesson I am learning.
 For example my SEP folder has websites like:

 * Github
 * Sep11 Notes